midigurdy/mg-docs/source/The_Menu_System.rst

 Turn right to make the chien more sensitive (to start buzzing at lower cranking speeds), turn left to make it less sensitive.

+.. admonition:: Single or separate chien sensitivity

-Please note that the chien sensitivity affects all three trompette strings at the same time.
-There is currently no way to have individual chien sensitivities for trompette strings, but this might be added in a future version of the software.
+    Please note that by default the chien sensitivity affects all three trompette strings at the same time.
+If you wish to control the three chien sensitivities separately, please enable this feature in the web-interface by going to "Advanced / Settings" and enabling the option "Separate chien sensitivities" in the "Features" box.

 .. _volume-menus: